hannobraun/notebooks/documentation/techniques.md

 Follow the technique in this video (the video explains the whole sewing process; the link points directly to the switching of the thread): https://www.youtube.com/watch?v=XGQ5P8QVHSg&t=311s

+## Glueing

+### Applying glue

+1. Squeeze some glue out of the bottle, roughly distributing it over the whole area that needs to be glued.
+If you're not sure how much to use, err on the lower side.
+You can always add more later.
+2. Then use the brush to distribute it more evenly, until it covers the whole surface.
+3. If necessary, add more glue from the bottle where needed, and distribute that with the brush.
+4. To the glue-up directly after.
+Directly after that, clean the brush (see next section).

+### Cleaning the brush

+1. Get a small container with enough water in it to submerge the bristles completely.
+2. Move the brush around in the water.
+3. Keep moving it around in the water, while pressing against the bottom of the container
+4. Wipe the bristles off against the rim of the container.
+It helps if that rim is sharp, and has an overhang towards the inside of the container.
+5. Repeat steps 2. to 4. until the brush is clean.
+6. Put the brush down and let it dry.